Distinguished Alumni Award

 Some of Mayor Coleman's accomplishments include implementing a 10-year business plan for creating a more vibrant downtown, launching the "Neighborhood Pride" program, creating and funding the Columbus Urban Growth Corporation, creating Columbus' first Office of Education, and launching several Health Education efforts.

 Mayor Coleman earned his bachelor's degree from the University of Cincinnati in 1977 and his law degree from the University of Dayton School of Law in 1980.
-Prior to becoming mayor, he served as a Columbus City Council member (1992-99), and as president of Columbus City Council (1997-99).Top
+Prior to becoming mayor, he served as a Columbus City Council member (1992-99), and as president of Columbus City Council (1997-99).Back to top from Michael B. Coleman '80, 2005 Recipient

 Hon.
 Mary Donovan '77, 2006 Recipient